COVID-19 pandemic in the Philippines: April to May 2020

 By April, COVID-19 had spread to all 17 regions of the Philippines, with the confirmation of a case in April 6 of a patient confined at a hospital in Surigao City who had been in the Caraga region since March 12 after traveling from Manila.

 President Duterte on April 7 accepted the recommendation of the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) to extend the ECQ in Luzon until April 30.

-On April 17, it was reported that the country had been able to bring down the viral disease' reproduction number to 0.65 from 1.5, which meant that the average number of people a person could infect decreased from more than one to less than one.
+On April 17, it was reported that the country had been able to bring down the viral disease' reproduction number from 1.5 to 0.65, which meant that the average number of people a person could infect decreased from more than one to less than one.
 Recent data at the time suggested that the country was doing better in "flattening the curve", but was warned of a "resurgence" and must ramp up mass testing in order to isolate cases and avoid further transmission of COVID-19.

-Sometime in late April, local government units (LGUs) were no longer authorized to impose quarantine measures without the consent of the IATF-EID.
+In late April, local government units (LGUs) were no longer authorized to impose quarantine measures without the consent of the IATF-EID.
 Prior to that period, LGUs could impose such measures in coordination with the Department of the Interior and Local Government.

 The ECQ in Luzon was extended until May 15 in some areas.
 This included Metro Manila, Calabarzon, Central Luzon (except Aurora), Pangasinan, and Benguet.
 ECQ measures were also extended in the provinces of Iloilo and Cebu as well as in Davao City.
 Other areas were downgraded or placed under general community quarantine (GCQ).